ccasper/stock_service/README.md

 - The log files will be viewed at `tail -f /var/log/stock.log`
 - The systemd log for stock can be read by: `journalctl -u stock` or tailed by adding `-f`
 - This service runs on port 8080 for all interfaces by default.
 This can be configured in the build.sh file.
+- The `build.sh` is located in the `cmd/stock` folder because the root hierarchy could be used by multiple golang services in your `cmd/proxy`,`cmd/stock`,`cmd/auth` system that each would likely have unique build.sh needs.
+- For shared libraries across services, put them in `internal/<package>/<go files>`

 # Screenshots of the service running: